-CSC 298 Data Processing Projects II /3 cr. hrs./4 periods (2 lec., 2 lab) Prerequisite: Consent of instructor.
+CSC 298 Data Processing Projects II /3 cr. hrs./4 periods (2 lec., 2 lab)

 Students are assigned to selected projects at computer installations in the community.
-Includes instruction and practice in preparing project proposals: project management; interfacing with potential users of a system; and design, programming, implementation and documentation of a project.
+Includes instruction and practice in preparing project proposals; project management; interfacing with potential users of a system; and design, programming, implementation and documentation of a project.